-You can also select Update Automatically from the dialogue box so that the date updates each time you open the presentation.
+You can also select Update Automatically from the dialogue box so that your date updates automatically whenever you open your presentation.

-The next step is click on the downward facing arrow in the QAT and choose More Commands.
+The next step is to click on the downward-facing arrow in the QAT and choose More Commands.
 In the dialogue box, find the Align Objects tool and click it all the way to the top and then select OK.

 Once it’s properly set up, all you have to do is select an object and hit Alt, 1 on your keyboard, and you’ll get all the possible alignment options.